How can I avoid money being taken from my bank account?

 I’m worried about my bank using right of offset, what can I do?

 Losing money through right of set-off is a warning sign that your debt problems are serious.
-We recommend you contact us for advice as soon as you can either by phone or by using our free and confidential online debt advice tool.
+We recommend you contact us for advice as soon as you can by phone, or take two minutes to answer a few simple questions, so we can understand the right way to help you.